Breakfast in London, dinner in Barcelona

 -

-It only holds data for the main rail operators
+It holds data for all main European train operators

 - The Circumvesuviana Railway, Naples-Herculaneum-Pompeii-Sorrento.